 Lab Notes

-Our practices will evolve as we try things, learn and adapt.
+Our practices evolved as we tried things, learned and adapted.
 Lab Notes are a way to learn in public as we learn by doing.
-Stay tuned for updates!

 Sparking thoughts and connections?